 Finally, all infrastructure will be green infrastructure.

 Decarbonization targets at country, state, and city levels require massive vehicle electrification.
-They require solar farms and windmills.
+They require solar and wind farms.
 Where are the right places to put those, taking into account airspace considerations, terrain slope, wind speed, floodplains, proximity to power lines, soil composition, and setbacks from existing infrastructure?
 How do you upgrade a power station with renewable alternatives?

 So maybe we need to change our metaphors.
 When someone says the word infrastructure, what if we could think of it not as hardware but as the living body of the world—its skeletal, nervous, circulatory, digestive, respiratory, and immune systems?
-What if we could understand and manage those organic systems as a whole, coming together in a common space?
-What if location intelligence—a newly measurable sense of place—let us listen in to the ongoing dialogue between the systems we build and the systems of nature?
+What if we could understand and manage those organic systems as a whole?
+What if location intelligence allows us to us listen in to the ongoing dialogue between the systems we build and the systems of nature with geospatial context?